FierroPablo/Google/Quiz/Professional Cloud Architect/Designing for Security and Compliance.md

 -Create a service account for the instance.
 Use Access scopes to enable access to the required services.
 _(Incorrect.
 Access scopes are used with the Compute Engine default service account.)_

--Create a service account for each of the services the VM needs to access.
-Associate the service accounts with the Compute Engine instance.
+**-Create a service account for each of the services the VM needs to access.
+Associate the service accounts with the Compute Engine instance.**
+_(Incorrect.
+A Compute Engine instance is associated with only one service account.)_

 -Create a service account and assign it the project owner role, which enables access to any needed service.